ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/kafka/kafka-clickhouse-connect-sink.md

 - Core integration: Built, maintained, and supported by ClickHouse.
 - Tested continuously against [ClickHouse Cloud](https://clickhouse.com/cloud).
 - Data inserts with a declared schema and schemaless.
-- Support for most major data types of ClickHouse (more to be added soon)
+- Support for most major data types of ClickHouse (more to be added soon).

 ### Installation instructions